92green/enty/packages/enty-docs/docs/getting-started.md

 title: Getting Started
 ---

-Enty has two parts: A Schema and an EntityApi.
+Enty has two parts: A Schema and an Api.

 ### 1. Schema
 The first step in implementing Enty is to define your schema.
 This defines what relationships your entities have.
 A user might have a list of friends which are also users.
 So we can define that as a user